 me, my five-month experience with Vivaldi has only hardened my view that there

-curious thing about PureOS-10.0 is that despite the fact that python2 is no
+One curious thing about PureOS-10.0 is that despite the fact that python2 is no

 longer updated, it is still Purism-10.0's default version of python.
 This is

 likely a Debian, rather than PureOS decision.
+This is no longer true as my 4

 Purism is a corporation that manufactures computers, currently is trying to manufacture a privacy-respecting mobile phone, and is largely responsible for the PureOS linux distribution that I raved about above.
 This blog will be solely about goals and approaches.
 I am not technically knowledgeable enough to dispute those who claim, with great righteousness, that Purism can never reach its goal.
 I will tell you upfront that this is going to be a very positive endorsement of Purism and I will try to explain for you my reasoning.
 First, I respect their ultimate goal.
 Second, I understand and endorse their approach to reaching it.
 Third, I appreciate their business model.
 Finally, I am impressed with the progress they have made in the short time I have followed them.
 I will say more about these below, but first we should discuss some definitions.
 In describing the kind of phone Purism is attempting to develop, I have called it privacy-respecting.
 It has also been described as freedom-respecting, or respectful of your digital rights.
 Ever since Richard Stallman and his crew developed the notion of free software, they have emphasized that they mean free as in freedom, not necessary as in price.
-The problem, no fault of Richard's or Purism, is that the words freedom and rights are very difficult ones, meaning different things to different people.
+The problem, no fault of Richard Stallman or Purism, is that the words freedom and rights are very difficult ones, meaning different things to different people.
 I am not going to go there.
 Purism's CEO, Todd Weaver, has made it very clear what he thinks our digital rights are, and I am not going into a philosophical discussion of rights or responsibilities.
 I am going just to discuss one thing, because initially I believed it until I realized how silly that kind of thinking was.
 If you want to criticize Purism for not making it easy for you to do things they don't believe are safe, my advice to you is "Get over it" or "Don't use PureOS".
 I have come to believe that Todd Weaver and his colleagues at Purism know better than I what is safe and what isn't.

 I also respect that Purism does not overstate what they have accomplished.
 They do not claim to have built the most freedom-respecting computer of all time, only the most freedom-respecting computer using post-2008 technology.
 They also are very clear on the distinction between bypassing potential threats and deactivating them entirely.